 In all three examples, however, the user is required to use another device, a laptop or another phone, or, in Three’s case, a paper voucher to activate the service.
 Therefore, we wouldn’t call the experience frictionless or intuitive.
 Nonetheless, it’s a good step forward in a journey to creating a fully digital customer onboarding.

 Another option is in-app activation.
 It’s very quick and straightforward.
 The user downloads the operators’ mobile app and starts building their subscription plan.
 Upon completion, they are asked to activate their eSIM profile, which only takes one tap.
 After a few seconds, the profile is installed, and the customer can start using the service.

 How is it done?
 The Mobile Application has access to the device operating system APIs through which the App passes the SM-DP+ information to the eUICC chip soldered in the device.
 That ultimately enables the App to activate, delete and manage eSIM profiles on the device seamlessly.

 Mobilise’s latest solution – eSIM as a Service – utilises in-app eSIM activation, making the onboarding experience quick and uncomplicated.
 This option removes the need for visual explanation and step-by-step instructions.
-Below is a video that shows the onboarding experience with in-app eSIM provisioning.

 The consumer eSIM is evolving and quite quickly.
 No wonder – it allows operators to completely transform the user experience and better meet their needs and expectations.
 In this day and age, it’s extremely important as it keeps customers loyal and that, in turn, is conducive to business success.
 Therefore, when deciding to implement eSIM technology, it is crucial to know the difference between in-app and QR code-driven onboarding.